ahester57/ipfs-private-swarm/WEBUI.md

 of this location.
 Therefore, a custom client is needed in order to point to the correct hash.

 Note: This only needs to be done once per private network.
 Once the boot node serves the WebUI, all other nodes only require the custom client which points to the correct hash.
+After the following steps, any node using the modified client will be able to use the WebUI at http://localhost:5001/webui.

 ----
 ## 0. Requirements